Gear

 • Keep it by the door.
 A bag behind three boxes of Christmas decorations isn't a go-bag.

-First aid kit with tourniquet and emergency medical supplies
+Red first aid kit with scissors, gauze, medication, and emergency supplies

 Preparation Is Stewardship